 The Chaplain also takes weekly devotions in each of the classrooms to share the gospel message with the students and runs lunch time clubs to enable students further explore their questions and deepen their faith.

-Rivercrest Christian College is dedicated to overseeing behaviour management in a firm, consistent and fair manner that is tempered with love.
+Rivercrest Christian College is dedicated to overseeing discipline in a firm, consistent and fair manner that is tempered with love.
 The staff are involved in educating young people to attain good Christian character, with an emphasis on the positive aspects of student conduct.
 Staff maintain standards of behaviour in the classroom through consistency, professionalism and a genuine regard for the student.
 However, when necessary, inappropriate behaviour will be addressed.